 Planned absences must be communicated in advance.
-You can obtain a Planned Absence Form from the Main Office or from our school website (www.charlemont.org/parents/) and fill out the top part, including the parent signature.
-When a student brings the form in, it goes first to a school administrator (Head of School, an Academic Dean, or Dean of Students) who will evaluate the reason for the absence on behalf of the school and sign off on the legitimacy of the request; the student then takes the form to individual teachers and uses it as a prompt to discuss arrangements to complete missed work.
+Families can obtain a Planned Absence Form from the Main Office or from our school website (www.charlemont.org/parents/) and fill out the top part, including the parent signature.
+When a student brings the form in, it goes first to the Associate Head for Community, who will confirm the eligibility of the absence for waiver consideration; the student then takes the form to individual teachers and uses it as a prompt to discuss arrangements to complete missed work.
 If for some reason the school has reservations about a request, we will call home to ask for clarification or to ask the family to reconsider the request.
-Extended family vacations outside the school calendar are considered unexcused absences.
+Furthermore, if students do not submit a Planned Absence Form in advance of a planned absence, the Associate Head for Community may call a meeting with the family.